wateraccounting/IHEWAdataanalysis/CONTRIBUTING.rst

 Installing GDAL
 ^^^^^^^^^^^^^^^

-The GDAL library and its headers are required to build IHEWAreport.
+The GDAL library and its headers are required to build IHEWAdataanalysis.
 We do not have currently have guidance for any platforms other than Linux and OS X.

 On Linux, GDAL and its headers should be available through your distro's